jrswanson/Slime-Garden/README.md

 # Slime-Garden
 Slime Garden is a biology inspired simulation where spores of different types compete for growth space within a digital medium.
-It uses Javascript, HTML Canvas and CSS.
+It uses Javascript, HTML Canvas and CSS

 [Live Demo](https://jrswanson.github.io/Slime-Garden/)